andreasmang/claire/doc/README-INSTALL.md

 ./build_libs.sh --help
 ```

 This will provide information on what parameters you can parse.
 Ideally it should be sufficient to do `./build_libs.sh --build`.
-You can also build the individual libraries one after another, via the `--bLIBNAME` option, where `LIBNAME` is the name of the libarary.
+You can also build the individual libraries one after another, via the `--bLIBNAME` option, where `LIBNAME` is the name of the library.
 For precise instructions, do `./build_libs.sh --help`.
 If you want to clean up the libraries folder, you can do `./build_libs.sh --clean`.
 The *build* folders will be removed each time you recompile the libraries.

 Please check the `cmake`, `make` and `automake` outputs for errors.
 To check if everything worked you can also take a look at the "build" subdirectories of the individual libraries in the "lib" folder (subdirectories of [external](../external)).
 See if folders in "build" were created and the library and include files exist.